ForNetCode/spa-server/docs/guide/spa-server-configuration.md

 # [https]
 # port = 443 # https bind address
 # addr = "0.0.0.0"
-## port when serving public PI,default is https port. external_port should not be 0.
+## port when serving public network,default is https port. external_port should not be 0.
 # external_port = 443

 ## if set true, http server(80) will send client